The beauty of premium leather is in its ability to evolve.

 Accessories don’t typically face as much wear or tear, but they still need care and attention to keep them looking their best.

 To maintain the lustre and allure of the material, we recommend using an all-purpose leather protector, and regularly treating your Poppy Barley accessories with a leather conditioner or lotion.
 You can also shine your accessories with a soft, dry cloth.
-Keep your Nubuck looking great by delicately brushing it with a Nubuck brush.
+Keep any Nubuck or suede parts looking great by delicately brushing them with a Nubuck brush.

 Water Resistant Leather